maester365/maester/docs/docs/tests/maester/MT.1004.md

 ---
-title: MT.1004
+title: MT.1004 - At least one Conditional Access policy is configured with All Cloud Apps and All Users
-description: At least one Conditional Access policy is configured with All Cloud Apps and All Users
+description: Ensure that every app has at least one Conditional Access policy applied and it is assigned to `All users`.
 slug: /tests/MT.1004
 ---